Please select your location to see content specific to your country

 Let alone create a robust forecast you can set your watch by.

 There will always be some things in life that are out of our control.
 Perhaps less important to state that now than it would’ve been 2 years ago.
 But assessing the predicted level of volatility is quite tough.

 Not many people would’ve anticipated the COVID-19 pandemic to roll on quite as long as it has.

 Equally, does it mean the market will be less volatile for the next 2 years in comparison?

-Generally speaking, if the market’s volatile, your forecast will naturally be less reliable.
+Markets are unpredictable by nature.
+And generally speaking, if the market’s volatile, your forecast will naturally be less reliable.

 Statistical forecasts are a great start.